 Grips: Plastic faux stag or upgraded wood, stag, or ivory.

 Variants \ Oddities: Some Great Western Buntlines that are circulating probably left the factory as Frontier models.
 They were converted in the aftermarket, albeit with correctly rollmarked Buntline barrels purchased via mail order from GWA.
 Buntlines like these will obviously not have numbers matching barrels.
-I also observe a tendency for barrel installation to be deficient on these, with a greater frequency for amateurs having put on the new barrel without fitting the thread shank shoulder.
+It’s observed there’s a tendency for barrel installation to be deficient on these, with a greater frequency for amateurs having put on the new barrel without fitting the thread shank shoulder.
 In these cases there will be a discernible gap between the barrel and the frame.